marcoriesgo/Remembr/README.md

 * Create functionality for users to message each other through Remembr.

 * Allow users to comment on board posts and create meetups for similar interests.

+* Order items by categories, such as date for events.

 ## API Used To Generate Inspirational Quotes: